burgrp/surp-go/PROTOCOL.md

 | Name        | UTF-8 bytes  | Register name                            |

 - When received, registry immediately replies with an `IS` message.
+- If registry does not know the register, it replies with value `undefined`.
 - If TTL > 0, registry stores the subscription and forwards future `IS` updates to the consumer.
 - Subscriptions expire automatically after TTL; consumers must refresh them.